zhanglab/GEM-iPfu/README.md

   > Jupyter notebooks with code to perform all modeling analysis and generate figures in Vailionis et al. 2023
 * manuscripts/OQuinn_2025
   > Jupyter notebooks with code to perform all modeling analysis and generate figures in O'Quinn et al. 2025
-* manuscripts/OQuinn_2026
+* manuscripts/OQuinn_Vailionis_2026
-  > Jupyter notebooks with code to perform all modeling analysis and generate figures in O'Quinn et al. 2026
+  > Jupyter notebooks with code to perform all modeling analysis and generate figures in O'Quinn et al. 2026 & Vailionis et al. 2026